 During the Covid-19 pandemic, we felt very fortunate to have ‘weathered the storm’ with business still coming in and wanted to help support local businesses.
 The hospitality sector was particularly badly affected, so, along with the government’s initiatives of the reduction in vat and the ‘eat out to help out’ scheme, we were inspired to do our bit.
 Each RRA team member was given £50 to put towards a meal, which, in turn, helped support local restaurants and takeaways.

 Dress Up Friday

-Instead of ‘Dress Down Friday’ in the office, the Covid-19 lockdown inspired local charity, The Pied Piper Appeal, to organise ‘Dress Up Friday’ in an effort to raise funds and break the monotony of wearing our home ‘comfies’.
-The charity, which supports sick and disabled children and their families across the county, asked supporters to donate £2 and post a stylish selfie of themselves along with the tag #DressUpFriday.
+Instead of ‘Dress Down Friday’ in the office, the Covid-19 lockdown inspired local charity The Pied Piper Appeal to organise ‘Dress Up Friday’ in an effort to raise funds and break the monotony of wearing our home ‘comfies’.
+The charity, which supports sick and disabled children and their families across the county, asked supporters to donate £2 and post a stylish selfie of themselves along with #DressUpFriday.
 The RRA team were more than happy to have an excuse to get our glad rags on.